nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 The `--timeout` argument specifies the amount of time to wait for the new certificate to be propagated to the truststore of every process in the domain.

-Esure that the new client certificate with alias `nuocmd_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).
+Ensure that the new client certificate with alias `nuocmd_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).

 Update the client key as described in section [Update Key Pair Certificates](#update-key-pair-certificates).